GeoffCox/MVVM/README.md

 MVVM
 ====

-BellaCode.Mvvm allows developers to connect their M-V-VM triad right in XAML
+BellaCode.Mvvm allows developers to connect their M-V-VM triad from XAML.